 The Fund is dedicated to supporting BVAS efforts to purchase land for conservation, obtain conservation easements, restore habitat, and provide for on-going habitat management.
 The BVAS Board set an initial goal of raising $1 million for the Fund.

-At its inception in May, 2014, the Ridgway’s Rail Society was initially dedicated to raising funds to help purchase two specific parcels of land, then subject to purchase agreement between BVAS and the property owners.
-The Fund is ultimately intended to be an on-going fund of money available for future possible acquisitions.
-The future of the Fund is not dependent on the outcome of the current acquisition efforts.
+At its inception in May, 2014, the Ridgway’s Rail Society was initially dedicated to raising funds to help purchase two specific parcels of land.
+The Fund is ultimately intended to be an on-going fund of money available for future possible acquisitions and restoration and management of the two properties.

 Donations to the Ridgway’s Rail Society Fund are maintained in a special BVAS account at a chartered financial institution, licensed brokerage house, or a recognized charitable foundation.
 The Fund will be used solely as a means to acquire and manage funds for land acquisition, restoration, and management.
 The Fund will be allowed to accumulate in an investment or interest-bearing account until such time as appropriate acquisition, restoration, or habitat management opportunities are presented.